 The cookie settings on this website are set to "allow all cookies".
 This is so that we can give you the very best experience while you're on our website.
 You can adjust your cookie settings at any time in your browser preferences.
+Otherwise, we'll assume you're OK to continue.
 Find out more

 If you drive a company car via a salary sacrifice scheme, some important changes took place back in April 2017.

 Previously, cars obtained via salary sacrifice schemes were taxed on the Benefit-in-Kind (BiK) value of the vehicle.